svkucheryavski/mdatools-js/README.md

 ### Theoretical distributions

 The package has support for several known theoretical distributions.
-Every distribution is represented by four functions `d*` for computing density, `p*` for computing probability, and `r*` for generating random numbers.
+Every distribution is represented by four functions `d*` for computing density, `p*` for computing probability, `q*` for computing quantiles and `r*` for generating random numbers.
 The following distributions are supported:

 #### Uniform distribution
 * `dunif(x, a = 0, b = 1)` — `x` is a vector of values, `a` and `b` — distribution parameters.